CVS, Aetna merger: What it means for you

-U.S. retail pharmacy CVS Health (CVS) is reportedly nearing a deal to buy Aetna (AET), one of the nation’s largest health insurance companies, which provides coverage for more than 46 million Americans.
+U.S. retail pharmacy CVS Health (CVS) reached a $69 billion deal to buy Aetna (AET), one of the nation’s largest health insurance companies, which provides coverage for more than 46 million Americans.

 Continue Reading Below